Erasmus & Exchanges

 How does it work?

 If you are not enrolled with us, but at another conservatoire, and you want to come and study here, this is possible if your institution has an agreement with Conservatorium Maastricht.
-If that is not the case, please contact Jane Smeele by mail at the International Office.
-The Erasmus code for Conservatorium Maastricht is: NL HEERLEN 14.
+If that is not the case, please contact Nicole Lemmens (firstname.lastname@example.org).
+The Erasmus+ code for Conservatorium Maastricht is: NL HEERLEN 14.
 In order to be admitted, you need official documents (ask for information at your conservatoire) and you need to audition with us.
+As a guideline the number of ECTS for one semester is 30 and for one academic year 60.
+However depending on the courses you take the number of ECTS can vary.

-Incoming exchange students have to submit an online application throught Osiris (study information system)
+Incoming exchange students have to submit an online application through Osiris (study information system).
+Click here to go to the online application system.

 Zuyd University of Applied Sciences, which Conservatorium Maastricht is part of, has a limited number of rooms for foreign students.
-E-mail the Housing department of the International Office or look at mymaastricht.nl.
+E-mail the Housing department of the International Office (internationaloffice.arts@zuyd.

 You can take an intensive Dutch course, prior to your Erasmus exchange.